fieldtrip/website/faq/i_am_getting_strange_artifacts_in_figures_that_use_opacity.md

 The MATLAB OpenGL renderer is very buggy when using opacity.
 Sometimes parts of your axes system disappear or colors are not drawn correctly, etc. , and some of these issues are especially prevalent when saving your figures as vectorized images using postscript (e.g.: .eps).

-One option is to manually specify the renderer for your figure, e.g.
+One option is to manually specify the renderer for your figure, e.g.,

     set(gcf, 'renderer', 'zbuffer'); % valid options are painters, zbuffer, opengl, none

-To specify the renderer for all figures (e.g. at startup of MATLAB), do
+To specify the renderer for all figures (e.g., at startup of MATLAB), do

     set(0, 'defaultrenderer', 'zbuffer');